 This bill amends the certification requirements for school nurses in New Hampshire by allowing a superintendent to nominate and a school board to appoint a school nurse who must be a registered professional nurse currently licensed by the board of nursing.
 The previous requirement for school nurses to obtain a license from the Department of Education has been repealed, which is a significant change in the law.
 The new legal language states that a school nurse will function within the school health program and be provided with the necessary facilities and equipment.

-The fiscal impact of this bill is projected to result in a decrease in revenue for the Education Credentialing Fund, estimated at $18,000 per year starting in FY 2027, due to the elimination of the licensing requirement that previously cost $120 for a three-year period.
-With approximately 450 current license holders, the loss of income from these fees will affect the Department of Education's funding.
-Local expenditures related to this bill are indeterminable, and it is unclear how this change will impact state or local school district budgets.
+The fiscal impact of this bill is projected to result in a decrease in revenue for the Education Credentialing Fund, estimated at $18,000 per year starting in FY 2027, due to the elimination of the licensing fee for school nurses.
+Currently, there are about 450 license holders, and the licensing fee is $120 for a three-year period.
+While the bill does not specify the exact impact on state or local school district expenditures, it indicates that these costs are indeterminable.
+The bill is set to take effect upon its passage.